charleywright/School/Computer Science.md

 ## [Computer Structure](https://www.bbc.co.uk/bitesize/guides/zr8kt39/revision/1)
 #### Fetch-Execute Cycle
 **Reading**
-1. MAR (Memory Address Register) sets up the address bus with the relevant memory location to be read from
+1. Memory Address Register sets up the address bus with the relevant memory location to be read from
-2. The control unit read line is activated
+2. The **control unit read line** is activated
-3. The contents of the address held on the address bus are placed on the data bus
+3. The contents of the address held on the address bus are placed on the **data bus**
-4. The data bus transfers the data from memory to the MDR (Memory Data Register)
+4. The data bus transfers the data from memory to the Memory Data Register

 **Writing**
 1. MAR (Memory Address Register) sets up the address bus with the relevant memory location to be written to